wave2future/dUsefulStuff/ReadMe.markdown

 1. In the **Library** dialog, click on the **Classes** button to show all classes in the project.
 1. Scroll down until you find the DCUIRating classes, then drag it onto your view.
 1. Size and position the control.
 Note you won't see anything because Interface Builder does not see it as a control and therefore does not draw it.
-Also note that an instance of DCUIRating will resize itself to fit the height and 5 times the width of the inactive image you set in the controller code.
+Also note that an instance of DCUIRating will resize itself to fit the height and number of icons specified (5 is the default) using the width of the inactive image you have set.
 1. Lastly, make sure that the control is connected to the controllers IBOutlet.

 ## DCUIBubble